Home Loan Experts

 Are there application fees involved?

-This is great news because you can potentially buy multiple businesses without ever needing to notify FIRB.
+This means you can buy multiple businesses under $332 million without FIRB.

 Do I need a licence to run a business?